Nature conservation

 Born to be killed

-Page views: 130 The grim reality behind the zoo profiteering scheme Imagine a world in which animals are bred for profit rather than out of love for nature.
+Page views: 147 The grim reality behind the zoo profiteering scheme Imagine a world in which animals are bred for profit, not for the love of nature.
 This has long been a reality in zoos: animals are born, put on display and killed when they are „surplus to requirements“.
 This practice not only affects small animals, but also vertebrates, marine mammals and primates.
 And...

 Read More